seralexeev/xrabbit.dev/README.md

   - 124-1.jpg
 ```

-From other updates I also finally received the 5G gateway.
-I already took it apart, it's more compact and it's more convenient to mount the board on standoffs on the robot's body.
-I thought the GNSS and 5G antennas would be included but they were not, so I'll have to order them separately.
+From other updates I finally got the 5G gateway.
+Already took it apart – it's more compact and it's easier to mount the board on standoffs on the robot's body.
+I thought GNSS and 5G antennas would be included but they weren't, so I'll have to order them separately.

 ---